“Play-based learning is a business experience that entertains, trains and generates professional and personal change” - BCFocus

 “Play-based learning is a business experience that entertains, trains and generates professional and personal change”

 Interview.
-Mai Apreiz, Sales Director at GameLearn: “Game-based learning is a business experience that entertains, trains and drives change on a professional and personal level”
+Mai Apraiz, Sales Manager at GameLearn: “Game-based learning is a business experience that entertains, trains and drives change on a professional and personal level”

-“GameLearn is a training video game platform that allows for a much more fun and interactive learning experience.
-Our video games produce a great deal of experiential learning”, as Mai Apreiz, Chief Sales Officer at GameLearn, refers to the services offered by the video game platform. .
+“GameLearn is a training video game platform that allows a much more fun and interactive learning experience.
+Our video games produce great experiential learning”, as Mai Apraiz, Chief Sales Officer at GameLearn, refers to the services offered by the video game platform. .

 After more than fifteen years in the sector, Gamelearn consolidates its position on the job market as one of the major references in innovation in company training, opening up the possibilities of learning through play to a wider audience. in wider. boring, that online does not teach.
 Perhaps this is our late motivation.
 Our goal was to create a very fun and extremely interactive training that would make decisions and create paths to a solution, but also create feedback on how I am in doing so I can take it to the next level. “